-As markets reach new all-time-highs, boosted by the rise of the retail investor and meme stocks.
-Valuations are extremely high and markets display a great deal of foolish behaviour.
+As markets reach new all-time highs, boosted by the rise of the retail investor and meme stocks.
+Valuations are extremely high and markets display a great deal of foolish behavior.
 High valuations imply an extremely good outlook on the economy and future business prospects.
 The reality is far from it.
 Investors caught up in this frenzy of speculation, may soon discover that valuations are extremely important.
 That is why dividend growth investing is such an interesting investment approach.

 This over importance that the short-term performance of a given stock might have is clouding the notion of what investing is all about - Slowly compounding your money.
 Which is reinforced by the noteworthy returns some investors are able to achieve in the short-term, taking extreme amounts of risk.
 It should be noted that returns should not be measured and compared in a simple way.
 Returns are always subject to the amount of risk required to achieve them.

 There is no point in arguing with these extremely confident retail investors.
 The way most of them think and share their ideas is as if the market can only go up.
 Which could not be further away from the truth.
 This self-perceived confidence aids them in taking increasingly more risks and speculative bets.
 Which may ultimately cause a lot of pain, and force them to lose their capital.
 It is of the utmost importance that investors try to avoid these common mistakes.

 The famous Buffet indicator which is nothing more than a ratio between the total US stock market valuation to GDP is also signaling trouble ahead.
 Given the decrease in GDP, a consequence of the forced lockdowns, it is wise to invest carefully during this extreme period.